 One of our favourite recipes is this one here based on Glenys’ cashew cheese from our Lasagne Episode.
 This one is great dolloped on the pizza (and it’s really nice as a dip too with crackers or veggies sticks or even used as a spread).
-If you’d like a more subtle cashew cheese then check out Glenys’ ricotta style cheese and for another creamy cashew cheese recipe you could check out Hayley’s cashew cheese from our The Alternative Kitchen book.
+If you’d like a more subtle cashew cheese then check out Glenys’ ricotta style cheese and for another creamy cashew cheese recipe you could check out Hayley’s cashew cheese:

 - 2 cups soaked cashews

 - 1 tbs Nutritional yeast flakes

 - juice of 1/2 a Lemon

 - water for blending if required (aim to keep the amount added down to a minimum.
 Add a little at a time)